-The MDZ3OD shall be considered as overlaying the Senior Living Subdistrict of the McLean District, Section 6A of the Zoning By-Law.
+The MDZ3OD shall be considered as overlaying the existing Senior Living Subdistrict of the McLean District, Section 6A of the Zoning By-Law.
 The MDZ3OD provides for an additional development option to be employed at the discretion of the property owner(s), subject to the requirements of Design and Site Plan Review in accordance with Section 6B.6.

 Within the MDZ3OD, all requirements of the underlying Senior Living Subdistrict shall remain in effect, except where this Section 6B provides an alternative to such requirements.

-Land within the MDZ3OD may be used either for uses as set forth in this Section 6B or a use allowed in the underlying Senior Living Subdistrict, in which case the requirements of the underlying Senior Living Subdistrict shall apply and this Section 6B shall not apply; and if the provisions of the MDZ3OD conflict with the requirements of the underlying Senior Living Subdistrict, the requirements of the MDZ3OD shall control.
+Land within the MDZ3OD may be used either for uses as set forth in this Section 6B or a use allowed in the underlying Senior Living Subdistrict, in which case the requirements of the underlying Senior Living Subdistrict shall apply and this Section 6B shall not apply.